Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 Nowadays, you can go to the theatre and enjoy opera and ballet performances and classical music concerts.
 From January 2004, every year it holds the traditional New Year’s Concert.

-To learn more about this theatre, I recommend this La Fenice: Entry Ticket with Audio Guide.
-It’s a guided walk through La Fenice, during which you’ll discover its history and admire the sumptuous opera house.
+To learn more about this theatre, I recommend this La Fenice: Entry Ticket (with Audio Guide).
+Basically, it’s a guided walk through La Fenice, during which you’ll step back in time and discover its history while you admire the sumptuous opera house.

 This neoclassical style building has a gallery and four floors of boxes with balustrades are richly decorated with gilded reliefs and painted medallions that overlook the vast stalls.
 The theatre capacity is about 1500 spectators.

-The Grand Canal also called the ‘canalazzo’ by Venetians is the largest canal of the city, dividing it in half.
+The Grand Canal also called the ‘canalazzo’ by Venetians is the largest canal in Venice, dividing it in half.
 With its unique inverted ‘S’ shape it extends for more or less 4 kilometres.

-There are wonderful palaces, churches and museums overlooking it and the best way to make the most of its views is by riding a gondola.
+There are wonderful palaces, churches and museums overlooking it and the best way to make the most of its views is by riding a gondola especially during the day.

 There are only four bridges crossing the Grand Canal: the Rialto Bridge, the Accademia Bridge, Ponte degli Scalzi and Constitution Bridge.
 The best panoramas you can enjoy of the canal are from the Rialto and the Accademia bridges.

-The Grand Canal is quite trafficked all day long with gondolas, water taxis, private small boats and water buses navigating it.
+The Grand Canal is heavily trafficked and all throughout the day you will find gondolas, water taxis, private small boats and water buses navigating along it’s waters.
 To enjoy the city in silence, go for a gondola ride in the evening or night.

 The Galleria dell’Accademia is an art museum based in the Dorsoduro neighborhood in Venice.

-Facing the Canal Grande and surrounded by old Gothic palaces and a small picturesque public square, the Accademia Galleries is one of the most visited Venice tourist attractions.
+Facing the Grand Canal and surrounded by old Gothic palaces and a small picturesque public square, the Accademia Galleries is one of the most visited Venice tourist attractions.

 Here it’s where you can also see the Vitruvian Man of Leonardo da Vinci (only during certain times).
 In total, there are 37 rooms to explore.

 To make the most of being in the Dorsoduro neighborhood, I suggest letting an expert private guide lead your way, whilst sharing with you all the secrets and hidden corners.
-This Accademia Gallery and Dorsoduro Tour is perfect!
+Take a look at this Accademia Gallery and Dorsoduro Tour which is perfect!

 Santa Maria della Salute is the second most important church in Venice, after the St. Mark’s Basilica.
 It’s located in the Dorsoduro district at Punta della Dogana.